HPM573/HW_05/README.md

 probability λ<sub>1</sub>/(λ<sub>1</sub>+λ<sub>2</sub>) and move to “Stroke Death” with probability λ<sub>2</sub>/(λ<sub>1</sub>+λ<sub>2</sub>).

-- **Part 4**: In our population the proportion of patients with recurrent stroke in 5 years after first stroke is 17%.
+- **Part 4**: In our population, the proportion of patients with recurrent stroke in 5 years after first stroke is 17%.
 Use this number to calculate the annual rate of recurrent stroke events.

 - **Part 5**: Assume that the probability of surviving a recurrent stroke is 80%.